 Don't have enough miles – or don't want to spend them all?
 You can even redeem miles to cover just part of a purchase.
 As you can see, we've got the option here to redeem Venture miles to erase the cost of train tickets and an Uber ride in Rome.

 When using Venture Miles to cover travel purchases, each Venture mile is worth 1 cent.
-That means the 4,014 miles we've got in this account are worth $40.14.
-And we can cover the cost of a $9.40 train ticket from Rome (FCO) Fiumicino Airport for 940 Venture miles.
+That means the 4,014 miles we’ve got in this account are worth $40.14.
+And we can cover the cost of each $9.40 train ticket from Rome (FCO) Fiumicino Airport for 940 Venture miles.

 Keep in mind that you have 90 days to “erase” a travel purchase before it's no longer available.
 If you're ready to use those miles, don't wait too long to erase some recent travel purchases!